plannies-mate/plannies-kit/README.md

 # Plannies Mate

-A tool to analyze PlanningAlerts scrapers and extract unique identifiers and terms.
-These help the "Cricky, what's that?" frontend tool identify which scraper to use for different council websites.
+Plannies Mate is a Ruby command-line tool that analyzes PlanningAlerts scrapers to extract unique identifiers and terms.

+This helps the "Crikey!
+What's That?"
+(AKA WhatsThat) frontend project identify which scraper to use for different council websites, minimizing the need to check repositories added after this analysis.

 Note: This README focuses on installation and usage.
 For development:

 - See GUIDELINES.md for development guidelines
 - See SPECS.md for requirements and architecture
 - See IMPLEMENTATION.md for implementation details